lectorjs/lector/CONTRIBUTING.md

 ## Good first issues

 If you’re new to the codebase, consider starting with issues labeled as [good first issue](https://github.com/ju4n97/lector/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+-label%3A%22blocked+by+upstream%22).
 These issues are relatively straightforward to work on.
 Before you start, make sure there’s no existing PR for the issue and that it hasn’t been assigned to anyone yet.
 Once you’ve found an issue you’d like to work on, notify the maintainers by commenting on the issue.
-This ensures proper coordination and prevents duplicate efforts.
+This ensures proper coordination and prevents overlapping.

 ## Coding style

 To maintain consistency and quality in the codebase, please adhere to the project's coding style, which is enforced through [Biome](https://biomejs.dev/) for linting and formatting.
+You can see the enabled rules in [biome.jsonc](biome.jsonc).

 ## JSDoc

-The packages of this project are published on [JSR](https://jsr.io/), which utilizes [JSDoc](https://jsdoc.app/) to automatically generate documentation.
+The packages of this project are published on [JSR](https://jsr.io/), which uses [JSDoc](https://jsdoc.app/) to automatically generate documentation.
 Furthermore, JSDoc comments serve as a metric to improves the [JSR score](https://jsr.io/docs/scoring) of the package.
 To ensure high-quality documentation, please adhere to the following guidelines:

 - Document modules, functions, classes, types, and interfaces using JSDoc comments.
 - Keep your documentation current with code changes.